amelialouise/thiradoo/README.md

 What sort of equipment do you have?
 Leashes, collars, harnesses, muzzles, etc. We generally do not recommend aversives on fearful or aggressive dogs because it can make the reactivity worse.

-# set up: heart rate in different scenarios (baseline)
+# predictors: heart rate in different scenarios, calming signals in different scenarios, stimulants / triggers, medications, diet, sleep

-# enter data -  current stress level, behavior, environment, stimulants present (sights, sounds, smells), time of day
+# enter data -  current heart rate, environment, triggers present (sights, sounds, smells), time of day, weather, medications
-# diet
-# your stats: current mood, stressors, goals, challenges, successes, failures, what you are working on, what you are looking forward to, gratitude
+# handler profile - current mood, stressors, goals, challenges, successes, failures, what you are working on, what you are looking forward to, gratitude